 It reflects the country’s rich ranching and agricultural heritage.
 The riders wear traditional attire, including straw hats, ponchos, and rawhide leather boots, adding to the cultural charm of the event.

-Unlike the high-speed, adrenaline-fueled rodeos commonly seen in other parts of the world, Chilean rodeo is a more rhythmic and skilful affair.
+Unlike the high-speed, adrenaline-fueled rodeos commonly seen in other parts of the world, Chilean rodeo is a more rhythmic and skillful affair.

 This captivating sport is known for its elegance, as the Huasos demonstrate their mastery of horsemanship, coordination, and communication with their horses.

-15. Chile Is One of the Top Wine-Producing Countries in the World
+15. Chile Is One of the World’s Top Wine-Producing Countries

 16. Two Chileans have won the Nobel Prize in Literature